 Performing art electives typically include musical theater; acting; ‘ukelele ensemble; handbells; music technology; podcasts and public speaking; and debate and student news.
 Visual art typically include ceramics; batik and silk painting; art exploration with photo and video; and drawing and painting.

-Connected to the concept of global citizenship, our Middle School English courses incorporate a range of themes that bring exciting conversations and critical thinking into each class.
-Through reading diverse genres (short stories, novels, poetry, and plays) students examine varied influences that impact the literature and provide a platform for students to consider why and how people make the choices they do.
-Students develop foundational skills throughout the year, including grammar, vocabulary, paragraph development, and both analytical and creative writing.
-Unique projects often integrate different disciplines and include a range of creative presentation approaches, including the use of technology.
+Through diverse genres (short stories, novels, poetry, and plays), we examine a wide range of literary themes and techniques that spark conversation and critical thinking in each grade.
+Students develop foundational skills, including grammar, vocabulary, paragraph development, and analytical and creative writing.
+Unique projects often integrate different academic disciplines and include a range of creative presentation approaches, including the use of technology.